 No. An average of three million tonnes of waste is exported each year to Europe due to a lack of domestic waste management infrastructure.

-There is a significant volume of suitable commercial and industrial waste generated in Hampshire that continues to be landfilled, predominantly outside of the county.
-Additionally waste from Hampshire is being treated to create a fuel that is then exported to waste-to-energy facilities on the continent.
+There is a significant volume of suitable residual business waste generated in Hampshire and the surrounding counties that continues to be landfilled, predominantly outside of the county.
+Additionally waste is being treated to create a fuel that is then exported from Hampshire to waste-to-energy facilities on the continent.
 At this early stage we are not able to state precise sources of waste, however we have a high level of comfort that a reasonable proportion will come from Hampshire.

-We would apply to take municipal waste and non-hazardous Commercial and Industrial waste; waste from business premises.
-This is a general term, but the exact wastes that can be accepted will be specified in an Environmental Permit issued by the Environment Agency and will be specified against European Waste Catalogue (EWC) codes.
+We would apply to take non-hazardous household and business waste.
+The exact wastes that can be accepted will be specified in an Environmental Permit issued by the Environment Agency and will be specified against European Waste Catalogue (EWC) codes.
 While the permit is likely to allow a reasonably wide range of suitable non-hazardous wastes, the vast majority of the waste we accept is most likely to fall within three EWC codes, namely:

 20 03 01 – Mixed Municipal Waste